Describe a person you only met once and want to know more about.: IELTS Speaking Cue Card

 What inspired you about the Deputy Collector's work?

-How do you think language affects government work?
+How do you think language affects work in different regions?

 What challenges do you think government officials face in remote areas?